Morningstar88/X/README.md

 <hr>

 <h1 align="center">Raise Your First 500USD.
-Create a Localized Micro-Finance Website in 30 mins.
-Free and Open Source</h1>
+Create a Localized Micro-Finance Website in 30 mins. </h1>

+<h2 align="center">Free and Open Source</h2>

-## XingXing, Micro Crowdfunding Market Web-App
+## XingXing, Crowdfunding Market Microfinance Web-App

+XingXing is a Microfinance Web app that displays latest market prices from stock market APIs.
+We also have a ticker that displays the latest projects in your area.
+Do you want to raise 500USd to start a hydroponic farm?
+Or 50USD to buy a ukulele?

+1. Set up a crowdfunder on [ZecZec](https//:www.zeczec.com), [Patreon](https://www.patreon.com), [Red Turtle](https://redturtle.cc), [Kickstarter](https://www.kickstarter.com) or [StartSomeGood](https://StartSomeGood.com)
+2. Post it on our Reddit or Facebook.
+3. We'll promote it, and try and get you donations.

+You can also take our free and open source design to set up your own local microfinance node.

+Check out our latest deisngs here.
+All are completely free.

 # [Nov 30th NEW.
 Mobile Version.
 Less Features.
 Ticker Bigger.
 Codepen](https://codepen.io/Teeke/full/mdKKMzy) | [CODE](https://codepen.io/Teeke/full/mdKKMzy)
 # [Nov 30th NEW.
 Language Exchange TikTok Component.
 Colours.](https://codepen.io/Teeke/full/vYrRzEo) | [CODE](https://codepen.io/Teeke/pen/vYrRzEo)